w314/notes/javaNotes/javaAdvanced.md

 #### Set Methods

-- addAll() - (union) adds elements from one set to the other, no duplicates
+- `.addAll()` - UNION adds elements from one set to the other, no duplicates
-- retainAll() - (intersection) retains only common elements between two sets
+- `.retainAll()` - INTERSECTION retains only common elements between two sets
-- removeAll() - (difference) removes all elements from first set that are contained in second set
+- `.removeAll()` - DIFFERENCE removes all elements from first set that are contained in second set

 ### Map Interface